Skip to content

 Classify by result

 A classifier implements one method.
-The result/exception pair is mutually exclusive: when exception is not None the call raised; otherwise result holds the return value.
+The result/exception pair is mutually exclusive: when exception is not None the call raised; otherwise result holds the return value. exception is always an Exception — a BaseException such as CancelledError says nothing about the dependency, so the breaker releases the call without classifying it.

 from interlock import CircuitBreaker